Battle of Palmela

-The Battle of Palmela, which took place in 1165, was an armed encounter during the Reconquista between King Afonso I of Portugal and the Muslim governor of Badajoz, who was defeated at the time.
+The Battle of Palmela in 1165 was a military encounter between King Afonso I of Portugal and the Almohad governor of Badajoz.
+In the battle, Afonso defeated the Almohads and captured the key military fortress of Palmela south of the River Tagus in Portugal.

-History
+Background

-In 1158, the king of Portugal conquered the important port city of Alcácer do Sal and after this city fell into his hands, numerous other villages in the Alentejo surrendered or were conquered.
-All of these positions were reconquered by the Almohads after the Battle of Alcácer do Sal in 1161, except for Alcácer, which remained in Catholic hands.
+In 1158, Afonso I of Portugal conquered the fortress and port city of Alcácer do Sal along with numerous other cities and towns in the Alentejo region.
+After the Battle of Alcácer do Sal in 1161, the Almohads retook these settlements from the Portuguese.